ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 ---
 layout: page
-title: "PA1 – Simple Compiler with Binary Operations"
+title: "PA2 – Simple Compiler with Binary Operations"
 doodle: "../doodle.png"
 ---

-# PA1 Anaconda, Due Wednesday October 9, 2019 (Closed Collaboration)
+# Week 2: Boa, Due [TODO: fill] (Open Collaboration)

 In this assignment you'll implement a compiler for a small language called Anaconda, that has let bindings and binary operators.
 The key difference